 Due to the spiral-shaped bacterium/spirochete known as Treponema pallidum, syphilis one of today’s very notorious and feared STD.
 It has the ability to survive in various parts of the body.
 It starts from the primary stage, then the secondary stage, followed by the latent stage, and then lastly the tertiary stage.

 You should also know that the ulcer can go away without any treatment after three to six weeks, but the illness can recur several months later as secondary syphilis in case that the primary stage is not attended to.
-Disappearance of the ulcer/sore does not mean you are cured from syphilis.
+The disappearance of the ulcer/sore does not mean you are cured of syphilis.
 Visit a doctor as soon as you can so that you can get the appropriate treatment for the syphilis infection.